lucascalvet/2021_22_LBAW_Proj/EBD.md

 ## A5: Relational Schema, validation and schema refinement

 This artefact consists of the relational schema, which is a blueprint used in database design to represent the data to be entered into the database and describe how that data is structured in tables.
-Furthermore, we identify the functional dependencies of each relation with the goal of prefecting the schema as a whole.
+Furthermore, we identify the functional dependencies of each relation and convert them to BCNF (if needed) with the goal of perfecting the schema as a whole.

 ### 1. Relational Schema